michael-bouvy/php-probe/README.md

 ***

-No matter which way you use this library, you can load the probes from a YAML config file, like this example :
+No matter which way you use this library, you can load the probes from a YAML config file, like this example:

 ```yaml
 probes: